Beer ice cream

 The beer you choose will affect the flavour of the final product.
 For example, a light beer such as lager or pilsner will not impart a particularly strong flavour.
 Rather, a more subtle, mellow taste.
 A darker beer like a stout or porter on the other hand can give your ice cream more rich, heavier and malty flavours.
 Lots of stouts and porters have notes of caramel, coffee and chocolate that is worth considering.
 Similarly, a pale ale or IPA will create a bitterness which can be a good to balance the sweetness.

-Use the same method, put a few scoops of ice cream in a chilled glass and pour the beer over.
+Place a scoop of ice cream in a chilled glass and pour over the same beer that you used to make it.